 Breaking Down the Western Michigan Broncos Win Total

 Western Michigan put up a competitive football season in 2019, but things didn’t work out how the team wanted.
 The Broncos went 7-6 overall and 5-3 in MAC play, which earned them a trip to the First Responder Bowl.
 Western Michigan’s season ended in disappointment with a loss to Western Kentucky 23-20 there.
 This year, the Broncos will look to compete for the division title, get back to a bowl game, and earn a win this time.
-Get Free College Football Picks and College Football Predictions for every game all season long at Sports Chat Place.
+Check back all season long for free college football picks and college football predictions at Sports Chat Place.

 Let’s take a closer look at Western Michigan’s current status and break down their chances at hitting seven wins this year.